 Yes, Google has stated that speed isn’t a “major ranking factor,” but their own research contradicts this, showing that fast, easy-to-use websites convert better.

-If PageSpeed Insights shows red flags or your site just feels slow, reach out.
+If PageSpeed Insights identifies these red flags or your site feels slow, reach out!
 We can help clean it up and optimize your site for today’s digital buyers.

 The Bottom Line

-SEO isn’t just another marketing tactic; it’s the foundation of your online presence in 2025 and beyond.
-If you’re a Columbus business looking to grow, build trust, and get found by real buyers, Local SEO needs to be your marketing priority.
+SEO isn’t just another marketing tactic; it’s the foundation of your online presence.
+If you’re a Columbus business looking to grow, build trust, and get found by real buyers, SEO and/or Local SEO should be your top marketing priority.

 More Common Sense Articles